-We also believe that utilizing briquilimab to block SCF binding and signaling can result in the depletion of diseased hematopoietic stem cells ("HSCs") from the bone marrow in certain hematologic malignancies such as myelodysplastic syndrome ("MDS"), and as a result, we are currently enrolling a Phase 1 trial evaluating briquilimab as a second-line therapy in patients with LR-MDS.
+We also believe that utilizing briquilimab to block SCF binding and signaling can selectively result in the depletion of diseased hematopoietic stem cells ("HSCs") from the bone marrow in certain hematologic malignancies such as myelodysplastic syndrome ("MDS").
+We evaluated briquilimab in a Phase 1 trial as a second-line therapy in patients with Lower to Intermediate Risk Myelodysplastic Syndrome ("LR-MDS") and briquilimab demonstrated an ability to deplete diseased HSCs and was well-tolerated by patients without exacerbating pre-existing anemia, neutropenia or thrombocytopenia.
+However, the reduction in diseased HSCs did not ultimately translate into an improvement in hematopoiesis for patients, and as a result we have discontinued development of briquilimab in LR-MDS.
 We are also developing briquilimab as a one-time conditioning therapy in severe combined immunodeficiency ("SCID") patients undergoing a second stem cell transplant for which we are currently conducting a Phase 1/2 clinical trial.
 Briquilimab is also being studied by our academic and institutional partners, Stanford University and the National Institutes of Health, in other transplant settings, including Fanconi Anemia ("FA"), sickle cell disease ("SCD"), chronic granulomatous disease and GATA-2 Type MDS.